baku89/tethr/README.md

 tethr.off('apertureChanged', callback)
 ```

-A event `${configName}Changed` is triggered out in the case:
+An event `configNameChanged` is triggered in the the following:

-- When you manually set the value of config itself.
+- When you manually set the value of the `configName`.
-- When you modify other configs which will affect the config value as a side effect.
-For example, setting 'whiteBalance' to 'auto' makes 'colorTemperature' read-only.
+- When you modify other configs that have a side effect on the value of `configName`.
+For example, setting the `whiteBalance` to `'auto'` will make the `colorTemperature` read-only.
-- When users change settings by camera buttons or dials physically.
+- When users change settings by camera buttons or dials.

 ## Development Environment